hannes-holey/hans/README.md

 ```
 ./main.py <path to your configuration file>
 ```
-The configuration file uses the *YAML* file format.
-An example for the input parameters is given in *EXAMPLE_DIR*.
+Example input files are given in the *examples/* directory.